San Francisco Bay Ferry Service Relaunches With New Route, Terminal in Alameda

-San Francisco Bay Ferry service relaunched Thursday with lower fares across all routes for one year and a new route and terminal at the Alameda Seaplane Lagoon.
-Justin Andrews reports.
+Justin Andrews reports on San Francisco Bay Ferry service resuming weekend trips, adding new route and terminal in Alameda (7-1-2021)

 San Francisco Bay Ferry Service Relaunches With New Route, Terminal in Alameda